polleverywhere/phantom-cluster-webfonts/README.md

 ## Communication-agnostic engines

-If you want to use a custom communication mechanism, or do not wish to use a FIFO queue, you can use the communication-agnostic instead, represented with `PhantomClusterServer` and `PhantomClusterClient`.
+If you want to use a custom communication mechanism, or do not wish to use a FIFO queue, you can use the communication-agnostic engines, represented with `PhantomClusterServer` and `PhantomClusterClient`.
 In this mode, the server spins up workers, and workers coordinate access to the phantomjs process, but that's it.
 It's up to you to figure out how to get the server to send requests